JESUS CHRIST OUR SAVIOR

 God is love (I John 4:8)!
 The mystery of the Cross reveals the open arms of Christ Jesus.
+Jesus practiced what he preached: "This is my commandment: love one another as I love you.
+No one has greater love than this, to lay down his life for his friends" (John 15:12-13).
 The Church Fathers interpreted his open arms of prayer to reveal his obedience and glorification of his Father and at the same time reveal his love for all of mankind.
 The figure of the Cross itself symbolizes union with both God and mankind through Jesus Christ: the vertical arm rises towards God in heaven and descends to the earth, and the horizontal arm embraces man both east and west.

 The Paschal mystery in the Gospel of John reveals Christ as the new Adam.
 "One of the soldiers thrust a lance into his side and immediately blood and water came out" (John 19:34).
 Eve came from the side of the first Adam.
 The open side of the new Adam is the beginning of the new definitive community of men with one another, a New Covenant in Christ, symbolized by water and blood, the sacraments of Baptism and the Eucharist, and through them the Church as the sign of the new community of mankind.